Karishma1528/M1_BankManagementSystem/1_Requirements/README.md

 * Accessibility: the system can be accessed by voters from any location using secure Internet and/or mobile devices;
 * Availability: the system must have high-availabilty during an election campaign.

+ ### Design Objectives:-
+ The primary objective of the design of course, is to deliver the requirements as specifeid already.

+ ### Design Process:-
+ The system design process is an execrise of specifying how,the system will work.